All-Origin/Knowledge-Base/README.md

 ---

-## 🧩 Project Overview – Brainz
+## 🧩 Project Overview – Junior

-**Brainz** is an AI-first social platform where users create, train, and unleash their own AI minds ("Brainz") — building a playful ecosystem of competitive, evolving digital personalities.
+**Junior** is an AI-first social platform where users create, train, and unleash their own AI minds ("Junior") — building a playful ecosystem of competitive, evolving digital personalities.

 ---